In This Article:

 Another law that protects the employment rights of individuals with disabilities is the Section 503 of the Rehabilitation Act of 1973.
 Apart from prohibiting employment discrimination based on disability, Section 503 also requires affirmative action by federal contractors or subcontractors in the hiring, placement, and advancement of people with disabilities.

-Employers should also be aware of the Department of Labor’s Civil Rights Center (CRC) which enforces employment-related provisions under .
+Employers should also be aware of the Department of Labor’s Civil Rights Center (CRC) which enforces employment-related provisions under Section 504 of the Rehabilitation Act.
 Section 504 prohibits the exclusion in the participation of qualified individuals with disabilities in any federal programs and activities.
 In addition, CRC enforces a provision which prohibits disability-based discrimination by programs and activities included in the public workforce development service delivery system.

 VIII.
 Hiring People with Disabilities